ClementNerma/Rave/docs/master.md

 With all we've seen so far, this is not possible: the method will simply be available whatever the type of content is, and must handle the case where it doesn't contain only numbers.

 Class segments allow to solve this problem by making our method available only if a condition we give is met.
 The main point is that conditions must be predictable: the builder must be able to evaluate the condition at build time.
-A type of valid condition is checking if a template is implementing a specific interface, using a trait or inheriting from a class:
+A type of valid condition is checking if a template is implementing a specific interface or inheriting from a class:

 ```rave
 class MyArrayClass<T> {